 - Have good quality, rust-free shelves so that stored products will not be affected by rust.

 - When your storage area is completely occupied, then have added storage overhead so that you can expand your storage area.

 - To increase your storage capacity, you can also use compact storage and mobile storage shelves.

 - Have shelves and racks that are suitable to your product dimension.

 Pick and fix zone

-- Improve the connection between the zones by having automated system like box conveyor
+- Improve the connection between the zones by having an automated system like a box conveyor.

 Product receive and dispatch zone